-I’m definitely a lurker parent; by that I mean I watch from afar, wandering in and out of the room rather than latching myself to them.
-This way they know that I am around in the vicinity but they don’t really feel my presence and it means I have a rough idea of what they are doing and which room they are in.
+I’m definitely a lurker parent; I watch from afar, wandering in and out of the room.
+This way, the children know that I am around in the vicinity and feel my presence to give them a sense of security, but they’re in no way crowded by me

 3. Wait ’til they come to you

-Even if I can see Jack slightly struggling with something or if I think he might be a bit cold, I tend not to rush in and prefer to wait for him to choose to come to me whenever he decides to.
-I don’t like the idea of fussing over them and live by the mantra, if they’re quiet, then they’re happy.
+If I can see the kids slightly struggling with something or if I think they might be a bit cold, I don’t rush in.
+I prefer to wait for them to come to me when they decide to.
+I don’t fuss over them and live by the mantra that if they’re quiet, then they’re happy.

 5. Trust them

 Probably one of the most important but hardest parts of fostering independent play is trusting your child.
-I let Jack go off and explore our home and trust that he is OK.
-Admittedly this took a bit of getting used to to ensure that he knew our space well enough so I would listen out or peek in and of course now I check in with but he is always more than OK.
-Now that he is 3, I am going to start leaving breakfast out for him the night before so that he can help himself to food in the morning and come bedtime, we tell him that he doesn’t have to go to bed but that he can play in his bedroom and when he is tired to get into bed.
+I let the kids go off and explore our home and trust that they’re OK.
+Admittedly this took a bit of getting used to to ensure that they knew our space well enough so I would listen out or peek in.
+Now that Jack is 4, I am trying to work out how I can leave breakfast out for him the night before so that he can help himself to food in the morning and come bedtime, we tell him that he doesn’t have to go to bed but that he can play in his bedroom and when he is tired to get into bed.
 I trust that he’ll do this and we always find him splayed on his bed fast asleep later on.

 7. Give them tasks

-I’ve never taken my kids to play groups which might seem mean but I think it has also encouraged them to be creative and learn to play alone.
-Similarly, I try to consider carefully the toys we have for them – these are their favourites, none of which are plastic.
-I’ve talked before about my love for wooden toys which is not just for their environmental credentials but also because I do think they call upon childrens’ imagination far longer than the flashing lights or noises of plastic toys – which don’t get me wrong – we have a fair few of too.
+As much as I’d love to say all my kids play with is a wooden spoon, that’s not the case.
+But I do consider their toys carefully – none of which are plastic or battery operated, which I think not only provide short lived quick entertainment but also are ahem, 100% irritating.
+I’ve talked before about my love for wooden toys which is not just for their environmental credentials but also because they call upon children’s’ imagination far longer than the flashing lights or beeping noises.
 The boys spend hours of their lives playing with wooden trains and I know Jack makes up entire universes with them.
 I love the Magda Gerber quote: “The toy in the child’s hand is alive.”

 9. Always check in

-Whilst I don’t want the kids to feel like I’m on top of them, the last thing I want them to feel is ignored or neglected so at any random times I will shout over to check in on them or wander over to see what they’re up to.
-This generally seems a nice surprise for Jack though equally sometimes I can see he is just way too engrossed in his own activity and he doesn’t even look up.
+Whilst I don’t want the kids to feel like I’m on top of them, I of course do not want them to ever feel ignored or neglected so at any random time I will shout over to check in on them or wander over to see what they’re up to.
+Ideally, they’re totally engrossed in what they’re doing and don’t even notice me

 10. Happy mama, happy kiddos

 You have to find what works for you.
-Each child is of course different and what ‘works’ for us might not work for you and yours as well as the fact that each parent is also obviously different: some people might consider my attitude mean or rubbish parenting or equally, they find Jack’s behaviour antisocial.
-(Nursery assure me he plays with other kids :)) For us, our set up works and I find it immensely satisfying to see Jack being so independent.
-He is anything but needy and has confidence to explore places and meet new people.
-It’s also very useful when there is more than one child in the mix, work to be done and coffee to be drunk….
+Each child is of course different and what ‘works’ for us might not work for you and yours as well as the fact that each parent is also obviously different.
+Our set up works for us and I find it immensely satisfying to see the kids being so independent.
+They have confidence to explore places and meet new people whilst also being content in their own home, alone, or at least not right by my side.